Education Accreditation

 Average TEP Entry GPA

-These data are from the 2021-22 school year.
-As the data from the 2022-23 school year becomes available in the fall, these numbers will be updated.
+The data below are the most recent available.
+Bethel data is from the 2023-24 school year.
+As the data from the 2024-25 school year become available, these numbers will be updated.

 Minimum Cumulative Grade Point Average (GPA) Required for Entry in EPP State Minimum GPA* Bethel Minimum GPA